 It is certainly possible3, but one of the things that all pools should support is allowing each user to select their individual voting preferences.
 That way, whenever their ticket comes up and the pool votes on their behalf, it will vote according to their preferences.

-They are set when you actually vote4 (which really only makes sense because you might have bought the ticket weeks or months before a specific voting agenda even exists).
+The vote bits are set when you actually vote4 (which really only makes sense because you might have bought the ticket weeks or months before a specific voting agenda even exists).

-A proof-of-stake pool can operate however it wants since there is a lot of room for flexibility due to the way the ticket purchase commitment scheme is designed.
+A stakepool can operate however it wants since there is a lot of room for flexibility due to the way the ticket purchase commitment scheme is designed.
 That said, in general, people should avoid using stake pools that do not allow them control over how they want to vote on non-pool specific issues.

 6. What safeguards are in place to stop pool owners disappearing with the funds in the pool?¶